 Set the project up in Resolve and make sure the XML is looking as expected.
 Get the LUTs from the DIT or DOP if/when necessary.

-Finally the colourist should make sure all the suite’s monitors are correctly calibrated!
+Finally, the facilities should aim to have thier suite’s monitors are correctly calibrated!